Eva Coo: Trial

 Coo and Clift were charged with first degree murder, a capital offense, on June 25, 1934.
 They were indicted by a local grand jury in the evening of June 27.
 Jury selection began on August 6.
 During her walks into and out of the courthouse, Coo greeted onlookers, posed for photographs, and regularly addressed local men—supposedly customers—by their first names.
 Coo selected many of the jurors herself.
 Wright's body was again exhumed on August 11 at the request of Coo's defense counsel, who wanted it examined again for a cause of death.

 The trial began on August 16 in Cooperstown, New York, with a jury composed of farmers.
 It drew significant media coverage from the local and New York City press as well as crowds of local spectators and tourists.
-Coo's case was compared to the case of Anna Antonio, a mother of three who was executed on August 9, and Ruth Snyder.
+Coo's case was compared to the case of Anna Antonio, a mother of three who was executed on August 9, as well as that of Ruth Snyder, who had been executed for murder in 1928.
 The scene around the courthouse "resembled a circus"; vendors "hawk[ed] ice cream and souvenirs, including mallets that resembled the one Eva had allegedly used on Harry Wright", and an underground market developed for the resale of courtroom tickets.

 At trial, the prosecution called 74 witnesses, including Clift, who had agreed to plead guilty to second-degree murder in exchange for her testimony after losing immunity for lying.
 The court allowed Coo's first two confessions to the police into evidence over the objection of Coo's defense attorney, who claimed that the police had deprived Coo of sleep for 48 hours and tortured her by forcing her to reenact the crime.

-On September 6, the jury convicted Coo of first-degree murder after two hours of deliberation and the court sentenced her to death.
+On September 6, the jury convicted Coo of first-degree murder after two hours of deliberation, and the court sentenced her to death.

 Imprisonment and execution

 Shortly after her trial, Coo was imprisoned at Sing Sing Correctional Facility and initially scheduled for execution in October 1934.
 Her execution was stayed pending appeal.
-In September 1934, the New York Mirror published an article allegedly written by Coo.
-When she read the article, Coo allegedly became "hysterical" because she worried that it would harm her chances on appeal.
-Lewis Lawes, the warden of Sing Sing, investigated her complaint, and helped determine that her attorney had received $3,000 to bring a journalist posing as a stenographer into the prison during interviews with her.
+In September 1934, the New York Mirror published a series of articles allegedly written by Coo, which purported to be her own life story.
+When she read the articles, Coo reportedly became "hysterical" because she worried she had been portrayed in such a negative light that it would harm her chances on appeal.
+Lewis Lawes, the warden of Sing Sing, investigated her complaint, and helped determine that her attorney had received $3,000 to bring John Kobler, a journalist posing as a stenographer, into the prison during interviews with her.
 The New York Court of Appeals affirmed Coo's conviction on April 30, 1935.
 She was executed on June 27, 1935, by electric chair.
 She refused her final meal, believing that the governor would commute her sentence.
 Her final words, to the prison matrons, were "Goodbye, darlings".